-Some ten years ago, I wrote asking, what is a name and I asked us what Nigerian meant to us.
-And six years later I rephrased, asking; “What Does Nigeria Mean”, I find it appropriate in view of our present circumstances to re-visit that essay and ask us again some pertinent questions.
+Some 11 years ago, I wrote asking, what is a name and I asked us what Nigerian meant to us.
+Again I find it appropriate in view of our present circumstances to re-visit that essay and ask us again some pertinent questions.

 It is equally an admonishment to us as citizenry, and to those that have the privilege of leading us.
-The quicker we define, or rather re-define who we are the better…whether it be through new structures, restructuring of the non-existent ones, repair, fiscal federalism, or any high octane sounding word.
-We need to get our history right and address our future.
+The quicker we define, or rather re-define who we are the better.

 My name is Prince Charles Dickson; each time I introduce myself most people move their heads trying to see a Caucasian, other times I am greeted with the question, where do you come from amongst many other identity questions.
 Names…I am yet to see anybody who does not have one, the English language calls it a noun.
 Everyone and everything has one, from the very popular to those that are virtual unknown.